MiNI-Q: A Miniature, Wire-Free Quadruped with Unbounded, Independently Actuated Leg Joints: Results

 To evaluate locomotion performance, we set up MiNI-Q to traverse in a straight line using different gait configurations.
 A video analysis software was used to extract the steady-state velocity of the robot \cite{tracker}, while IMU orientation angle and current draw were recorded at a frequency between 15-20 Hz.
 The IMU data for roll and pitch of MiNI-Q is shown for the fast and high trot gaits in Fig. \ref{fig:gaits-with-imu}.

-Gait stability was calculated from the standard deviation of the roll and pitch angles measured from the IMU.
-Gait efficiency was quantified using the Cost of Transport (COT), computed from the robot mas $m$, steady-state velocity $v_{ss}$, average current consumption $i$, and input voltage $V$ (using a nominal supply voltage of 6.0 V):
+Gait stability was quantified from the standard deviation of the roll and pitch angles measured from the IMU.
+Gait efficiency was measured using the Cost of Transport (COT) metric, derived from the robot mass $m$, steady-state velocity $v_{ss}$, average current consumption $i$, and input voltage $V$ (assuming a nominal voltage of 6.0 V):

 The results for various gaits are summarized in Table \ref{table:cot}.
 All locomotion gaits exhibited stable performance, with body orientation deviating by a maximum of 2.19 degrees.
 The high-trot gait achieved the lowest COT of 7.1 at a speed of 0.16 m/s, while the fast trot reached a top speed of 0.46 m/s with a COT of 8.1.
-While the COT values are high relative to other legged robots, the normalized speed is comparable to Q8bot, which outperforms most existing quadrupeds (Table \ref{table:comparison}).
+While MiNI-Q has a higher COT compared to other legged robots, the normalized speed is comparable to Q8bot, which outperforms most existing quadrupeds (Table \ref{table:comparison}).

-The increase in COT relative to Q8bot can be attributed to the transition to a coupled serial linkage driven by a belt transmission.
-The parallel five-bar linkage of Q8bot distributes load and reduces the torque requirements per actuator, providing a mechanical advantage that is not present MiNI-Q. Furthermore, the transmission drive for the distal serial link introduces energy loss due to internal friction and backlash.
-This marginal reduction in performance was an accepted design trade-off to achieve an unconstrained leg workspace, as demonstrated in the following section.
+The difference in COT relative to Q8bot signifies an increased power requirement for locomotion, which can be attributed to the transition to the serial leg configuration.
+The parallel 5-bar linkage of Q8bot distributes the torque requirement per actuator, providing a mechanical advantage that is not present in MiNI-Q. Furthermore, the transmission drive for the distal serial link introduces energy loss due to internal friction and backlash.
+This marginal reduction in performance was an accepted design trade-off to achieve an unconstrained leg workspace, enabling gait generations that were not previously feasible with the parallel linkage legs.